Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 In the observation this silver, ‘thisness’ and silver are two different things.
 So also, Selfhood and ‘I’-ness are different from each other in the feeling: “I am”.
 The general and the special features are not to be confused with each other, and the ‘Self’ is an invariable concomitant in such common usages as “Devadatta himself is going”; “you yourself may see”; “I myself will not be able to do this”, etc. The term ‘Self’ that is used here is a general feature in all cases, as in such statements like, “this is silver”, “this is cloth”, etc., where thisness refers to the common feature in things.
 The Selfhood of things is the Kutastha, and it is their reality; particularities like ‘I’-ness etc. are special features which are different from Selfhood.
 The Self is other than all sense of objectivity.

-Though it is a fact that the Self is present, as far as we know, only in what we call a sentient being, we, in our language, use the word ‘Self’ even when referring to insentient objects like a pot.
-In such statements as ‘a pot by itself has no consciousness’, we unconsciously introduce selfhood into the pot, though the pot has no consciousness and has thus no characteristics of Self.
+Though it is a fact that the Self is present, as far as we know, only in what we call a sentient being, we, in our language, use the word 'Self' even when referring to insentient objects like a pot.
+In such statements as 'a pot by itself has no consciousness', we unconsciously introduce selfhood into the pot, though the pot has no consciousness and has thus no characteristics of Self.
 But the Self or the Atman is not only consciousness but also existence.
 When we say a pot exists, we say the least that can be said about it, viz., that it is.
 We also mean thereby that it is real, because the unreal is not; but the real is not capable of being seen as an object outside consciousness; yet we affirm that an object is.
 Here the mistake that we commit is that we combine in perception existence or the reality of the Atman and a special property which we term objectness, but we cannot see that we are making this mistake; and if only we could see it, we would not see the world as it is.
 We would then begin to see the luminous substratum of things, which cannot be called an object at all.
 In the perception of an object like a pot, the existence-aspect of Brahman is revealed, and it is this that makes us say that pot is there.
 It does not matter if the pot has no consciousness.
 It has existence, and this is enough to give it the character of reality.
 Reality is not merely consciousness without existence, but consciousness with existence, in such a manner that the one cannot be distinguished from the other.
 The appearance or the non appearance of Chidabhasa is the cause of our bringing in a distinction between the sentient and the non-sentient.
 As Chidabhasa is superimposed on the Atman, the objectness of the pot is also superimposed on it in a like manner.
 There is a universal background of things, on which appear the subject as well as the object, both of which are superimposed on it.
-The term ‘Self’ which we use to indicate the general feature in all things is different from the meanings of such terms as ‘this’ and ‘that’ etc., which are also, apparently, invariable concomitants of substantives.
-For the former is exclusive of all objective element in experience, while the latter merely indicate the exclusiveness of things or the difference of one thing from another, and do not signify ‘Selfhood’.
-The Self is not an adjective qualifying itself, and it does not demonstrate anything other than itself, not does it distinguish itself from itself, while such words as ‘this’, ‘that’, etc., do indicate such distinction.
+The term 'Self' which we use to indicate the general feature in all things is different from the meanings of such terms as 'this' and 'that' etc., which are also, apparently, invariable concomitants of substantives.
+For the former is exclusive of all objective elements in experience, while the latter merely indicate the exclusiveness of things or the difference of one thing from another, and do not signify 'Selfhood'.
+The Self is not an adjective qualifying itself, and it does not demonstrate anything other than itself, nor does it distinguish itself from itself, while such words as 'this', 'that', etc., do indicate such distinction.
 This and That, Self and non-Self, I and you, etc. are exclusive of each other, but the Atman is not exclusive, except in the sense that it stands opposed to all attempts at objectivising Reality.

 The Self is set in opposition to the notion of all objectivity, because it is never objectified in experience.
 To it, everything objective is outside reality, as the feeling of ‘I’-ness in the individual regards all other things in the world as outside its reality.
 The sense of ‘I’-ness in the Jiva is falsely taken as a centre of consciousness, and all other things known by it are regarded as objects merely instrumental in bringing about experience in the former.
 Though ‘I’-ness assumes selfhood so far as its experiences are concerned and considers the world as an object to it, the ‘I’-ness itself is an object from the point of view of the Atman.
 The ‘I’-ness may falsely regard itself as a conscious principle, but from the standpoint of the Atman it is not consciousness-in-itself.
 The ego is objective to the Atman.
 ‘I’-ness and Self are different from each other, as silver and nacre are different in the analogy cited.
 This intrinsic superimposition, called Tadatmya-Adhyasa, between the Chidabhasa and Kutastha is responsible for the confused form of experience as conscious individuality.
 Avidya is the cause of all these, and when Vidya dawns Avidya is destroyed.
 However, the effect of Avidya may persist for sometime, though the cause is removed by Jnana.
 In the case of the Jnanin the Bhramaja-Adhyasa or the misconception consequent upon false identification of the Kutastha with Chidabhasa, and vice versa, is cut off, due to which he will not have any further birth.
 But the Sahaja-Adhyasa or the natural error of identifying the Chidabhasa with Ahamkara (ego), and vice versa, as also the Karmaja-Adhyasa or the identification of the ego with the body, and vice versa, will persist.
 The Sanchita-Karma or the result of actions done in the past, but not manifested in experience yet, and Agami-Karma or the result of actions performed during the present life, do not, in the case of a Jnanin, bring about any reaction in the form of rebirth, etc. But the Prarabdha-Karma, or that portion of the Sanchita-Karma which has been allotted for experience in a particular span of life, has to be undergone until its momentum is exhausted, whether the Jnanin feels the working of the Prarabdha or not.
 The Chhandogya Upanishad (Ch.VI.) testifies to the operation of Prarabdha in a Jnanin.
 It is reasonable, as it is possible, for a momentum to continue even while its cause has ceased to operate.
 This is also corroborated by the saints who have given expression to such experiences.
 (Verses 18-56)